HaxeFoundation/code-cookbook/assets/content/cookbook/Abstract types/abstracts-with-type-params.md

 // setProperty("whatever", "Dan");
 ```

-However we still can pass any value as the `value` argument, since it's typed `Dynamic`...
+However we still can pass any value as the `value` argument, since it's typed `Dynamic`.

 ## Step 2.
 Binding value type to a property name